ROCm/gpu-cluster-networking/docs/how-to/roce-network-config.rst

    .. tab-item:: Arista switches

-      Arista switches are pre-configured to use the standard extended naming convention, no additional action should be required.
+      Arista switches are pre-configured to use the standard extended naming convention, no additional action is required.

+   .. tab-item:: Juniper switches

+      Juniper switches are pre-configured to use the standard extended naming convention, no additional action is required.

 Verify all connected transceivers are detected
 ------------------------------------------------------------------------------------------------------------------------